MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 You can create a module with a single interface file (.ixx) that exports names and includes implementations of all functions and types.
 You can also put the implementations in one or more separate implementation files, similar to how .h and .cpp files are used.
 The **export** keyword is used in the interface file only.
 An implementation file can **import** another module, but cannot **export** any names.
 Implementation files may be named with any extension.
 An interface file and the set of implementation files that back it are treated as a special kind of translation unit called a *module unit*.
 A name that is declared in any implementation file is automatically visible in all other files within the same module unit.

 For larger modules, you can split the module into multiple module units called *partitions*.
 Each partition consists of an interface file backed by one or more implementation files.
-(Note: As of Visual Studio 2019 version 16.2, partitions are not yet fully implemented.)
+(As of Visual Studio 2019 version 16.2, partitions are not yet fully implemented.)

 ## Modules, namespaces, and argument-dependent lookup